PART 19: DANCE DANCE REDUX

 “Try not to, you know, bump into yourself or cause too much trouble?”
 Frank pleaded.

 Carrie grinned.
 “Tempting, but in this instance, why bother?
-I’ll rendezvous with you guys in that classroom there in twenty minutes.”
+I’ll meet up with you guys in that classroom there in twenty minutes.”

 “Okay.
 In the meantime, we’ll re-adjust the time circuits,” Frank offered.
 Entering the abandoned room in question, he opened up the lid of the machine.
 “Still stable.
 You really knew what you were doing, Luci,” he remarked as she came up behind him.
 “Ah, if you were trying to impress me, I’m impressed.”